karunasoft/SupportTicket/README.md

 This is a project to demonstrate some of the technologies that I am working on, using DevOps best practices (broadly based upon the [Twelve Factor App approach](https://12factor.net/)).

-My general DevOps picture can be viewed in the first part of a presentation I delivered in the context of Azure Service Fabric: [Deployment for Devops](https://www.slideshare.net/jeanpierrefouche/deployment-for-dev-ops-with-service-fabric-127250670).
+My general DevOps picture can be viewed in the first part of a presentation I delivered (in the context of Azure Service Fabric): [Deployment for Devops](https://www.slideshare.net/jeanpierrefouche/deployment-for-dev-ops-with-service-fabric-127250670).
+See particularly the concept of ["Systems as Code"](https://www.slideshare.net/jeanpierrefouche/clipboards/systems-as-code-a-model-for-devops-automation)

 ## Running Deployments